chaoss/community/elections/2026-GB/VOTER-GUIDE.md

 **This election will fill 6 Governing Board seats.** There is a limit of 2 seats per organization/conglomerate to ensure diverse representation.

+For an overview of this election and all related resources, see the [2026 Election README](README.md).

 For more information about CHAOSS elections, visit [the elections documentation](https://github.com/chaoss/community/tree/main/elections).

 For frequently asked questions about voting, eligibility, and the election process, see the [CHAOSS Election FAQ](https://github.com/chaoss/community/blob/main/elections/election-faq.md).